QU1117/python-workout/README.md

-My solutions for projects in the "Python Workout" book by Reuven M. Lerner
+My solutions for projects from "Python Workout" book by Reuven M. Lerner